WHAT MAKES BURNAMWOOD SO SPECIAL?

 HOW IS THE STAFF HIRED?

 Hiring is conducted by the Executive Director and members of the Burnamwood Programming Committee.
-All applicants submit an application, short-essay questions, and national background check.
+All applicants submit an application, short-essay questions, and a national background check.
 Reference checks are then made to personal references, church educators, and past employers.
 Additionally, several rounds of interviews are conducted by the Executive Director and Programming Committee members.

 We seek to employ positive, Christian role models who are able to facilitate a safe and well-rounded camping experience.